Home Ā» Recipes Ā» Salads

 • Different greens: Similarly, try replacing the romaine with iceberg lettuce, spinach, or a mixture of your favorites.

-• Add cheese: Those who love cheese can add other types including mozzarella, pepper jack, or Colby cheeses.
+• Add cheese: Those who love cheese can add other types, such as mozzarella, pepper jack, or Colby.

 • Spicier salad: For people who love spicy food, you can add a pinch of cayenne pepper or red pepper flakes to the marinade.